tavrez/openssh-sk-winhello/README.md

 ### Installing ssh-sk-helper.exe

-Copy `ssh-sk-helper.exe` into `/usr/lib/ssh`.
-You can either rename the original file in that directory or rename this one into something else before copying.
+Copy the uploaded `ssh-sk-helper.exe` into `/usr/lib/ssh`.
+You should rename the original file in that directory before copying this one.
-Remember if you just replace the original `ssh-sk-helper.exe` it might be replaced with the original one later when you update your components(i.e. with MinGW updater, pacman, Cygwin updater, or updating "Git for Windows").
-Also always create a backup of original components if you are going to replace them.

 ### Setup ssh-sk-helper.exe

-If `/usr/lib/ssh/ssh-sk-helper.exe` is not the one required for this project(i.e. you installed the provided/compiled `ssh-sk-helper` under a different name or you want to use the original one in some cases) use `SSH_SK_HELPER` environment variable to call it whenever you want to use this projects module:
+Use the `SSH_SK_HELPER` environment variable to call the modified helper whenever you want to use this projects module:

 ```bash
 SSH_SK_HELPER=/usr/lib/ssh/custom_ssh-sk-helper.exe ssh ...
 ```

-You can also set this environment variable in your shell init code(e.g. if you are using bash, add in `~/.bashrc` file)
+Or just add this into your shell init file:

 ```bash
 export SSH_SK_HELPER=/usr/lib/ssh/custom_ssh-sk-helper.exe